At risk in the wild

 Scimitar-horned orxy numbers have declined rapidly as a result of desertification from drought, habitat loss due to rain fed agriculture, civil war and human conflict as well as competition with livestock and increasing pastoralism.

 This species has essentially gone from abundance to extinction within a few decades (WAZA 2012) and in the early 1990’s this species became extinct in the wild.

 In captivity Scimitar-horned oryx are intensively managed through an EEP (Endangered Species Breeding Programme) which aims to maintain a genetically diverse and stable population.

 To ensure the best long term management decisions are made for this species the scimitar-horned oryx EEP is composed of a coordinator and several Species Committee members.

-Senior Keeper, Lindsay Banks sits on this Species Committee whose role is to assist the coordinator in management decisions.
 This EEP is an extremely proactive programme and has been involved in a number of conservation initiatives alongside the Sahara Conservation Fund.

 The EEP has been funding monitoring and habitat restoration projects, publicising awareness of the plight of this species and assisting in the building of ‘world herds’ to provide adequate stocks for future reintroduction to the wild.